Skip to content

 Dialog

-A dialog is a UI element of Teamscale’s web interface.
-It dynamically pop ups if the user executes a certain task and closes when the user is done with the task.
-The user has to press a button in order to close a dialog.
+A dialog is a UI element of the Teamscale web interface.
+It pops up dynamically when the user performs certain tasks and closes when the user has completed the respective task.
+The user has to press a button to close a dialog.

 External Finding